zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

 User Name |Your z/OS username.
 Password  |Your z/OS password.

-3. Select (Recommended) Use FTP with TLS.
+3. Select **Use FTP with TLS**.
+This is the recommended option.
 Provide details as described in the following table:

 Field name | Description
 ---|---
 Min TLS    |Select the minimum TLS version to accept the certificate from the server.
 Max TLS    |Select the maximum TLS version to accept the certificate from the server.

-:::note
-Selecting all certificiates disables certificate verifiaction.

-4. (Optional) Select **Accept all certificates**.
+4. (Optional) You can select **Accept all certificates**.
 Note that selecting all certificiates disables certificate verifiction.
 Checking this option is not recommended.
 5. Click **VALIDATE CREDENTIALS**.
 6. Click **Continue**.
 7. In the **Before you start** window, review the instructions.
+Customize the job statement, or use the default.
 8. In the **Job statement** field, customize the job statement if needed and click **SAVE AND VALIDATE**.
-9. Further down the **Planning** page, provide details for z/OS Unix locations, identifiers, and z/OSMF details.
+9. Further down the **Planning** page, provide details for z/OS Unix locations (including Node and Java), identifiers, and z/OSMF details.

 ### Setting z/OSMF Attributes (optional)
 Provide details for z/OSMF.